What is secrets management?

 Secrets management is the protection of credentials—including certificates, keys, passwords and tokens—for nonhuman users, such as apps, servers and workloads.

-These privileged nonhuman accounts are high-value targets for hackers, who can abuse their access rights to steal data and damage critical systems while evading detection.
-In fact, hijacking valid accounts is the most common cyberattack vector today, according to the IBM® X-Force® Threat Intelligence Index.
-These attacks represent 30% of all incidents that X-Force has responded to recently.
+For hackers, these privileged nonhuman accounts are high-value targets.
+They enable threat actors to abuse access rights to steal data and damage critical systems, all while evading detection.
+According to the IBM® X-Force® Threat Intelligence Index, hijacking valid accounts is the second most common cyberattack vector, representing 32% of all incidents X-Force responded to last year.

-Secrets management systems and processes allow organizations to create, control and secure the secrets nonhuman entities use to access IT resources.
-By using secrets management tools to manage and protect nonhuman credentials throughout their entire end-to-end lifecycle, organizations can streamline automated workflows while preventing data breaches, tampering, theft and other unauthorized access.
+Secrets management systems help combat these cyberthreats, allowing organizations to create, control and secure the secrets nonhuman entities use to access IT resources.
+With secrets management tools, IT teams can protect nonhuman credentials throughout their lifecycle, streamlining automated workflows while preventing data breaches, tampering, theft and other unauthorized access.

 What is a secret?